DevDasPratap/DevDasPratap/README.md

 <p align = "center"><img src="https://github.com/epratap/epratap/blob/main/hello.gif" width="210px"/></p>

 I’m <b>[Pratap Das](https://nedcod.com)</b>.
 I am a <b>Full Stack Developer</b> from India :india:.
-I am currently <b>3rd year</b> <b>CSE </b> undergraduate at <b>[Government College Of Engineering And Textile Technology, Berhampore](http://gcettb.ac.in/)</b>,
-Haldia, West Bengal, India.
+I am currently <b>3rd year</b> <b>CSE </b> undergraduate at <b>[Government College Of Engineering And Textile Technology, Berhampore](http://gcettb.ac.in/)</b>, West Bengal, India.

 <p align="center">Hey there, fellow <𝚌𝚘𝚍𝚎𝚛𝚜/> <img src="https://github.com/epratap/epratap/blob/main/Hi.gif" width="20px">.
 It is nice to meet you.
 I am just a 24 years old kid studying at GCETTB.
 But the cool thing about me is that "Programming is my life".
 I started my programming journey when I was 16 years old.
 Since then, I have worked on tons of projects.</a>

-<p align="center">Professionally, I am very passionate about applications of Deep Learning, Machine Learning, and Artificial Intelligence.
-Python is my favorite programming language.
+<p align="center">Professionally, I am very passionate about applications of Software Engineering, Web Development, and Web Application Development.
+C++ is my favorite programming language.
 Currently, I am working on a project about <a href = "https://github.com/epratap/">"One Meeting Assistant"</a>.
 This project focuses on creating a user-friendly application that can ease the daily monotonous work of meeting management.</p>

-<p align="center">I’m interested in internship opportunities in Data Science, Software Engineering, Backend Development, and Web Application Development.
+<p align="center">I’m interested in internship opportunities in Software Engineering, Backend Development, and Web Application Development.
 Please visit my website to know better about me.
 Send me an email if you think I am a good match for your company. <br>

 <h4 align="center">Show some &nbsp;❤️&nbsp; by starring  &nbsp;⭐&nbsp; some of the repositories!</h4>
 <h4 align="center">I am just a learner and will be always,learn too many things.Can't mention them all here.
 Whatever looks cool to me and can help the society, you will find me.</h4>